Real ID Program (97.089)

 Award Procedure

-Applications or plans are reviewed by DHS program and administrative staff, concerns negotiated with the applicant, and award processed.
+Applications are reviewed by DHS policy and grant management staff, concerns negotiated with the applicant, and award processed.

 Deadlines